fergiemcdowall/search-index/doc/examples/README.md

 [search-index-indexing-in-browser](https://github.com/fergiemcdowall/search-index-indexing-in-browser) indexes data from the browser, into the browser.

-[browserify-replicate-full-index-to-browser](browserify-replicate-full-index-to-browser) replicates and entire index to the browser
+[search-index-replicate-index-to-browser-example](https://github.com/fergiemcdowall/search-index-replicate-index-to-browser-example) replicates and entire index to the browser

 [browserify-index-and-search-in-webworker](browserify-index-and-search-in-webworker) indexes and performs search in a web wroker.